twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TTRIALNOTICEWINDOW** (version 7.0 until 10.1.0.2272) – Shows a warning about subsetted fonts for tested, installed or exported fonts during a grace period of 30 days.
 * **TTRIMFORM** – Used when trimming glyphs.
 * **TUNICODERANGEFORM** – Includes or excludes Unicode blocks or ranges to support in the font.
 * **TUPDATEFORM** and **TUPDATEFORMFC** (**TUPDATEREMINDERFORM** in old versions) – Used in version 6.0 & above to check for updates (**Help: Check for Updates**) as if `OnStartupShowUpdateReminder` is enabled.
-The user agent in `TUPDATEFORM` is Firefox 53 on Windows 10. `mRestart` in `TUPDATEFORM` should have three lines to prevent silent termination.
+The Firefox 53 on Windows 10 user agent is used in `TUPDATEFORM`.
+The `mRestart` memo in `TUPDATEFORM` should have three lines to prevent silent termination.
 The program will terminate silently if `TUPDATEFORM` is removed.
 * **TUSEDBYFORM** – Displays an overview of all glyphs that use the selected glyph.
 * **TUVSFORM** – Used by East Asian fonts to manage Unicode variation sequences.
-* **TVALIDATIONWIZARDFORM** – Shows a wizard to validate the font for errors or problems.
+* **TVALIDATIONWIZARDFORM** (version 4.0 & above) – Shows a wizard to validate the font for errors or problems.
 * **TWIDEMESSAGEFORM** – Used for messages.
 * **TWIDEWARNINGFORM** (**TWARNINGFORM** in old versions) – Used for warnings.

 ## Unused Content
-The company hid developer related commands and more in several RC Data resources with `Visible = False`.
+The company hid debugging functions, developer commands and more in several RC Data resources with `Visible = False`.

 ### Main Form (`TMAINFORMFONTCREATOR`)
 **Menu Items**
 * **Edit: Knife** – Use the **Knife** button in the **Glyph** toolbar as this command does nothing when selected.
 * **View: Toolbars: Tab Bar** – This menu item is intended to hide the tabs if version 6.1 is used.
+* **Font: TODO!
+Problem Report...** – This item is in version 3.0 and is implemented as `TVALIDATIONWIZARDFORM` in version 4.0 & above.
 * **Tools: TODO!
+AutoCmap...** – This item is in version 3.0 only and was dropped after version 4.0.
+* **Tools: TODO!
+AutoPost...** – This item is in version 3.0 only and was dropped after version 4.0.
-Customize...** – Despite the fact that you cannot really customize the toolbars, you have to use Resource Hacker or other programs to do it as this menu item does nothing.
+* **Tools: TODO!
+Customize...** – Despite the fact that you cannot really customize the menus or toolbars, you have to use Resource Hacker or other programs to do it as this menu item does nothing.
+If the program detects that the menus or toolbars are modified, the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
 * **Window: Minimize All** – This menu item will minimize all windows (restore each minimized window via the restore button).

 **Hidden Shortcuts** – Menu's description from the form: These items are here so the shortcuts work.